megi-2102/eulerian-extension/README.md

 4. The graph will be visualized before and after making it Eulerian.

-**Example**
+♦ Example ♦

 	Input Graph: A → B → C → D
 	Output Graph: A → B → C → D → A
 	The program adds the minimal edge D → A to make the graph Eulerian.

-**Technologies**
+♦ Technologies ♦

-		Python 3.x
+• Python 3.x

-		Tkinter
+• Tkinter

-		Matplotlib
+• Matplotlib

-		NetworkX
+• NetworkX

-**Future Improvements**
+♦ Future Improvements ♦

-		Save results as images or JSON.
+• Save results as images or JSON.

-		Add support for weighted graphs.
+• Add support for weighted graphs.

-		Use advanced heuristics for very large graphs.
+• Use advanced heuristics for very large graphs.

-**License**
+♦ License ♦

 This project is open-source under the MIT License.